kleinschmidt/diss/outline.md

 ## VOT shifts

 * Adapt easily to small shifts, but harder for large shifts
+    * Qualitative figures to show that category boundaries lie between optimal and prior (from Kronrod et al.)
 * Model with belief updating model to infer:
     * the prior expected category means and variances (ideally)
     * the strength of prior beliefs, fixing expected means+variances (more reasonable).